gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy gaped at the mayor.
 "Rescue *us*?" she spluttered.
-"They didn't rescue us---we rescued them!
+"They didn't rescue us—we rescued them!
 And then they took the boat and left us!"

 Another murmur ran around the crowd.